Dielectron production in central Pb$-$Pb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Direct-photon production

 Most of the uncertainties related to the parameterized $\pt$ spectra used as input for the cocktail calculations cancel in the cocktail ratio.
 The resulting direct-photon \pt-differential spectrum in the 10\% most central \PbPb collisions at \fivenn is shown in Fig.~\ref{fig:dirphotonspectrum}.
 Within each \pt bin, the mean \pt is calculated with an iterative procedure using an exponential function to interpolate the \pt spectrum~\cite{LAFFERTY1995541}.
 The data are compared to a hybrid model that describes all stages of the heavy-ion collisions~\cite{Gale:2021emg}.
 The calculations include the contribution from prompt photons computed with next-to-leading-order perturbative QCD using INCNLO~\cite{Aurenche:1998gv}, nCTEQ15 parton distribution functions corrected for nuclear matter effects~\cite{Kovarik:2015cma}, and BFG-II fragmentation functions~\cite{Bourhis:1997yu}.
 The measured direct-photon invariant yield is consistent with the prompt photon contribution alone, but the central values of the data points are systematically higher.
 The model predicts additional contributions from the pre-equilibrium, as well as fluid-dynamical, phases.
 The very early nuclear medium is described using the IP-Glasma model~\cite{Schenke:2012wb,Schenke:2012hg} with a time-evolution determined by Yang--Mills equations.
 It is followed by an out-of-equilibrium phase where the energy-momentum tensor is evolved with non-equilibrium linear response functions~\cite{Kurkela:2018wud,Kurkela:2018vqr}.
 This pre-hydrodynamical K$\varnothing$MP$\varnothing$ST~\cite{Kurkela:2018vqr} phase feeds into a fluid-dynamical evolution, modelled with MUSIC~\cite{Schenke:2010nt}.
 The contribution of thermal photons is obtained by integrating photon emission rates over the entire space-time volume occupied by the fluid-dynamical phase.
 Thermal photons are the largest source of direct photons at $\pt < 3$~\GeVc, whereas the pre-equilibrium contribution never dominates, but exceeds the thermal contribution for $\pt > 3.5$~\GeVc.
 The predicted invariant yield of all direct-photon contributions together can describe the measurement, although it tends to overestimate the data by about $1 \sigma$.
+A better description of the data, within less than one sigma, is obtained if the thermal contribution in the model is neglected.
+While it is questionable why the dilepton emission rates would have to be considered only before the system reaches local equilibrium, it may point to a wrong equilibration time in the calculations.